AlekseySR/SW3NCW.Installer.v2/README.md

 # SW3NCW.Installer.v2

-This project is developed for edicational purposes.
+This project is developed for edicational purposes and combines object oriented with procedural programming paradigms.
 If you want to compile it, set x64-debug or x64-release settings.

 Features: